-And now let’s see what tools are essential to streamline each of those areas.
+And now let’s see what SaaS tools are essential to streamline each of those areas.

-SEO tools you’ll need to learn and use
+SEO digital marketing tools you’ll need to learn and use

 - A tool that will help you optimize your content

-- A tool to look for websites and people which will be willing to link to your site
+- An internet marketing tool to look for websites and people who will be willing to link to your site

-Of course, as you get more technical, you will be adding more tools for each specific need, but you can start with the following ones:
+Of course, as you get more technical, you will be adding more tools for digital marketing for each specific need.
+Today, you can start with the following ones:

 Answer the public is an awesome free tool that will generate a ton of educational keywords in a matter of seconds.
 It compiles results from Google’s autocomplete in different variations and will definitely give you a clear understanding of what exactly your target audience is looking for.

-Yoast – despite their recent scandalous bug (which is now fixed), Yoast stays one of the most popular freemium plugins that help you optimize your page according to the old-school SEO best practices.
+Yoast – despite their scandalous bug, Yoast stays one of the most popular freemium plugins that help you optimize your page according to the old-school SEO best practices.
 And if you’re just starting out with SEO, it may provide you with needed support and pointers to learn the basics.

-Page Speed Insights – the loading speed of a website is crucial for good user experience on your website.
-It mostly depends on your hosting provider, CMS engine, theme and number of scripts you run.
+Page Speed Insights – the loading speed of a website is crucial for a good user experience on your website.
+It mostly depends on your hosting provider, CMS engine, theme, and a number of scripts you run.
 But it’s still your responsibility to make your site load VERY quickly if you want to give Google the right signals.

-Mobile-Friendly Test – since Google switched to mobile first indexing, it’s more than reasonable to keep an eye on how your website performs on smartphones and tablets.
-Just checking how it looks on your own phone isn’t enough since Google has a ton of sophisticated criteria for evaluating mobile-friendliness of a page.
+Mobile-Friendly Test – since Google switched to mobile-first indexing, it’s more than reasonable to keep an eye on how your website performs on smartphones and tablets.
+Just checking how it looks on your own phone isn’t enough since Google has a ton of sophisticated criteria for evaluating the mobile-friendliness of a page.
 So this tool by Google is a must-use.

-Social media management, as well as any other marketing niche has a ton of secrets and tricks to it.
+Social media management, as well as any other marketing niche, has a ton of secrets and tricks to it.
 And if your budget lets you, it’s totally fine to go deep.
-But the majority of businesses just needs to create a consistent and decent social media presence prior to thinking of higher matters.
-To do that you can use the following tools:
+But the majority of businesses just need to create a consistent and decent social media presence prior to thinking of higher matters.
+To do that, you can use the best digital marketing tools:

-Hootsuite/Buffer – both toolsets are veterans of the social media management market and both have their own loyal customer bases.
+Hootsuite/Buffer – both toolsets are veterans of the social media management market, and both have their own loyal customer bases.
 The main feature most wind up using is post scheduling.
-It really comes in handy when you have other things to do rather than login to Twitter to post something new every 3 hours.
-With scheduling constant worrying about social media turns into a couple hours a week when you put in all the needed posts.
-All that’s left is to login from time to time and interact with followers.
+It really comes in handy when you have other things to do rather than log in to Twitter to post something new every 3 hours.
+With scheduling, constant worrying about social media turns into a couple of hours a week when you put in all the needed posts.
+All that’s left is to log in from time to time and interact with followers.

-BuzzSumo is another set of tools with a ton of features, but most commonly it’s used to look for topics in your niche that get most shares on social media as well as to locate influencers who can help you spread awareness.
+BuzzSumo is another set of digital marketing tools with a ton of features, but most commonly it’s used to look for topics in your niche that get the most shares on social media, as well as to locate influencers who can help you spread awareness.

 Mention – once you start growing, it’s good to keep track of all the people mentioning you/your competitors to interact and do damage control when needed.
 You can actually do that with Ahrefs Alerts as well if you decided to get an account, but Mention was created for this specific need.

-Followerwonk doesn’t look that fancy as it did before, but it still does it’s job.
+Followerwonk doesn’t look as fancy as it did before, but it still does its job.
 Which is to look for the most influential social media accounts in any business domain.
 And you will need this in your influencer marketing routine.

 Once a user landed on your site, you need to take action to convert them from a random visitor into a paying customer.
-To achieve that you need to collect contact details, engage and actively help.
-And there are plenty of ways to do just that with the following tools.
+To achieve that you need to collect contact details, engage, and actively help.
+There are plenty of ways to do just that with the following list of digital marketing tools.

 PPC (pay per click) advertising tools

 AdWords – Google created the biggest and most popular ad platform in the world.
-And you don’t even need to be a techy to use it on a basic level.
-Of course, to get quality clicks cheaper I strongly recommend at least going through the Google’s guide to Adwords.
+And you don’t even need to be a techie to use it on a basic level.
+Of course, to get quality clicks cheaper, I strongly recommend at least going through Google’s guide to Adwords.

 Bing Ads – even though far fewer people use Bing for search, their numbers are still staggering.
-If you work in one of Bing’s key markets, it might be a good idea to look into advertising there as well.
-Just as with AdWords, in order to save money you might want to start placing ads on educational keywords rather than the ones with buying intent.
+If you work in one of Bing’s key markets, it might be a good idea to look at it as a digital advertising tool as well.
+Just as with AdWords, in order to save money, you might want to start placing ads on educational keywords rather than the ones with buying intent.

-Facebook Ads/Linkedin Ads/Twitter Ads – once you know what social media your target audience prefers, test the waters and run a low-budget ad campaign to see if you can get users/leads at a good price.
+Facebook Ads/LinkedIn Ads/Twitter Ads – once you know what social media your target audience prefers, test the waters and run a low-budget ad campaign with these digital marketing tools to see if you can get users/leads at a good price.

 Copywriting on your site’s product and content pages is the main way for you to communicate with your users.
 So I wouldn’t try to sound corporate and too serious.
-But that doesn’t mean that you shouldn’t pay attention to typos and grammar mistakes.
+Even if you create seasonal copy, say, for February 14th, and compose Valentine’s day marketing slogans or a spooky newsletter for Halloween.
+Still, that doesn’t mean that you shouldn’t pay attention to typos and grammar mistakes.
 As you know, how hard it is to find errors and other problems in your own writing.
 That’s why we have the following tools:

 Hemingway tackles a different issue.
 It’s an app that helps you proofread and lighten your copy.
-The tool uses color coding to show you which parts of your text might be hard to read and which words might have simpler alternatives.
+Among different digital marketing tools connected to copywriting, this one uses color-coding to show you which parts of your text might be hard to read and which words might have simpler alternatives.
 In an age where users are sick and tired of the corporate language, this one can be a lifesaver.
-And after a while you adjust your writing style and start to stick to the rules automatically.
+And after a while, you adjust your writing style and start to stick to the rules automatically.

 Tools for traffic analytics

-If you don’t analyse the traffic you’re getting from all of your promotional sources, you can’t make informed decisions as to what’s working and what you should be concentrating on.
-The tools below will make sure that doesn’t happen.
+If you don’t analyze the traffic you’re getting from all of your promotional sources, you can’t make informed decisions as to what’s working and what you should be concentrating on.
+The top digital marketing tools below will make sure that doesn’t happen.